Rentokil Initial Plc (RTO) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-BENSALEM, Pa., Jan.
-10, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Rentokil Initial plc ("Rentokil" or the "Company") (NYSE: RTO ).
+LOS ANGELES, Jan.
+16, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Rentokil Initial plc ("Rentokil" or the "Company") (NYSE: RTO ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN RENTOKIL INITIAL PLC (RTO) CONTACT THE LAW OFFICES OF HOWARD G. SMITH

-BEFORE JANUARY 27, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?